sepmein/mvai/README.md

     Data is key resource in the future.
 By providing online prediction services globally, model provider could collect a great amount of vector pictures.
 More pictures could increase the precision of the model.

 ##### Comparing to Human Performance

 In the last few years, a lot more machine learning teams have been talking about comparing the machine learning systems to human level performance.
 Because of advances in deep learning, the algorithms are suddenly working much better and have become much more feasible in a lot of application areas for machine learning.

-Figure 2 AI model accuracy vs human performance
 ![human vs AI performance](https://github.com/sepmein/mvai/blob/master/AI%20vs%20human%20performance.jpg?raw=true)

+*Figure 2 - AI model accuracy vs human performance*

 #### 1.1.2.
 How to do?